Subject Knowledge Overview

-Within history, we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry based learning opportunities.
+Within history, we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry-based learning opportunities.
 All of the lessons are designed around learning questions to begin their line of enquiry.
 The children are also provided with Knowledge Organisers and learning strips to enhance the embedding of knowledge, with the use of dual coding to help with retention and building up of schema in their knowledge.
 At the end of some units of work there is an end of unit essay, where they can answer a line of enquiry, and are encouraged to recall information learnt.
-We use beginning and end of unit quizzes to highlight key learning, which we introduce and revisit as the topic progresses.
-All lessons have a vital vocabulary page, with a specific focus on T2 and T3 vocabulary being introduced throughout the topic.
-Core texts from Curriculum Visions and other texts are used to enhance knowledge and reading within the geography curriculum.
+We promote retrieval at the start of each lesson, which include some quiz questions from the end of unit quiz.
+This highlights key learning.
+All lessons have vital vocabulary, with a specific focus on T2 and T3 vocabulary being introduced throughout the topic.
+Core texts from Curriculum Visions and other texts are used to enhance knowledge and reading within the history curriculum.
 Throughout the year new information is introduced and revisited.

 We measure the impact of our curriculum through the following methods:

-- Beginning and end of unit quizzes, which are also revisited later in the year through revisit sessions.
+- End of unit quizzes, which are also revisited later in the year through revisit sessions.